stephlovesfries/T02-Stopwatch-on-Basys3/documentation.md

 ![photo1708992302 (1)](https://github.com/stephlovesfries/T02-Stopwatch-on-Basys3/assets/115708694/ebf827b1-a648-467f-a3c3-e917b628e91c)

-The running function stops the counter by interrupting the clock when the running state is true.
-When the start button is pressed, the running state is toggled between 1 and 0 to pause and resume the clock.
-By setting the running function to zero when reset state is true, the value of the clock stays at 0 when the reset button is pressed and the counter only resumes counting once the start button is pressed.
+The running register stops the counter by interrupting the 1Hz clock logic when the running state is true.
+The running register is 0 by default upon reset.
+When the start button is pressed, the running state is toggled between 0 and 1 to enable the 1Hz clock, allowing the timer to count up, pressing the button again toggles the running state back to 0, pausing the count up.
+By setting the running function to zero when reset state is true, the 1Hz clock remains disabled after reset and is only enabled again after pressing the start button to start the count up timer.

 ![photo1708992302 (2)](https://github.com/stephlovesfries/T02-Stopwatch-on-Basys3/assets/115708694/5f8f3ee4-0f80-44dd-a736-33166cf1a9b9)